placeholder

 Undocumented elderly in the Netherlands lead a marginalized existence.
 In practice, they have little or no access to basic medical and social services.
 Many have been in the Netherlands for decades and cannot return to their country of origin.

 Some 750 older, undocumented Surinamese live in Amsterdam.
-People aged 50 years or older who were born Dutch but lost their Dutch citizenship due to Suriname's independence
+People aged 50 or older who were born Dutch, but lost their Dutch citizenship due to Suriname's independence.

 .